PURIM 5783/ 2023

 1. Hear the Megillah

 Head to the synagogue to hear the whole Megillah a.k.a.
 “The Book of Esther.”
 This is the scroll that tells the Purim story.
 Listen to the public reading twice: once on Purim night, and again on Purim day.
-This year, that’s Monday night, March 6 and Tuesday, March 7.
-Pay attention—it is crucial to hear every word.
+This year, that’s Thursday night, March 13 and Friday, March 14.
+Listen carefully to every word of the Megillah.

 When Haman’s name is mentioned (Chabad custom is that this is only when it is accompanied with a title), you can twirl graggers (noisemakers) or stamp your feet to eradicate his evil name.
 Tell your kids that Purim is the only time when it’s encouraged to make noise during services!